 Allows a Qualified Service Technician to view or edit tool.

 4.7 Accessories

-the controller.

-New accessories

-can be added,

-edited, and

-deleted using the

-buttons at the

-bottom of the

-table.
-The gear

-icon navigates

-to the Accessory

-Scanning and

-Setup page.

-The Smart Arm
+This screen shows accessories configured in the controller.
+New accessories can be added, edited, and deleted using the buttons at the bottom of the table.
+The gear icon navigates to the Accessory Scanning and Setup page.